 Synopsis from BN.com:

-If you would like to know more about the author, Lindsey Leavitt, make sure you check out her webpage and Twitter.
+If you would like to know more about the author, Becca Fitzpatrick, check out her webpage and Twitter.

 Posted by Jamie Kline (Bookerella) at 10:00 AM